 Historic architecture meets contemporary sophistication at this luxurious hotel ...

-Situated in the heart of Amsterdam’s city centre, the 5-star Waldorf Astoria Hotel enjoys a magnificent setting across six adjoining 17th-century palaces which overlook the picturesque Herengracht canal.
+Situated in the heart of Amsterdam’s city centre, the 5-star Waldorf Astoria Hotel enjoys a magnificent setting across six adjoining 17th-century palaces overlooking the picturesque Herengracht canal.
 A testament to Amsterdam’s rich past, the hotel’s interiors boast a marble staircase designed by Louis XIV’s personal architect, Daniel Marot, and magnificent trompe-l'œil frescos designed by 18th-century Dutch master, Jacob Maurer.
 The hotel is also home to the 2 Michelin-starred Librije’s Zusje restaurant, an opulent Guerlain Spa and an indoor swimming pool – a rare treat in Amsterdam.
 Spend an afternoon exploring the world-famous collections of the nearby Rijksmuseum before retreating to the Waldorf’s tranquil courtyard garden, the largest in the city.
 NB: The Librije’s Zusje restaurant will be closed from 30th July 30 - 21st August, 2017. €€€€